-Figure 19: Fixed tile patterns.
+Figure 25: Fixed tile patterns.
+The negative X corresponds to west and positive X to east; Y runs from south (negative) to north (positive) for the default tiling orientation in the SADT.
 The numbers indicate the sequence of pointings and the arrows show the direction of the offsets.

-Name of jitter pattern (SEQ.JITTER.ID) : selects offset patterns for the jitter sequence.
+Name of jitter pattern (SEQ.JITTER.ID): selects offset patterns for the jitter sequence.
 These offsets are also absolute with respect to the initial position at the start of the sequence.
-The user has to select one of the predefine tile jitter patterns listed in Table 16 and shown in Fig. 20.
+The user has to select one of the predefined jitter patterns listed in Table 19 and shown in Fig. 26.
 A single pointing and a random jitter pattern are also available (the parameter value must be set to "SINGLE" and "RANDOM", respectively).
 The latter enables the "jitter box size" and the "number of jitter offset" parameters, which are ignored for the fixed jitter patterns.